meekotherogue/by-night/index.md

 layout: index.liquid
 ---

+Welcome to my art gallery website!

+Please check out my collection of artwork throughout the years.

-This is my art gallery website.
-I am a developer by day and artist by night!
+I am a developer by day, and an artist by night!